-Make sure to use the correct application

-Before you start, ensure you are using the correct application kit.
+Make sure to use the correct undertaking/ application Before you start, ensure you are using the correct application kit.
 Separate application kits are available for:

-- Groups of five individuals (G5s) - Community Sponsor (CS): Organizations which do not have a sponsorship agreement with CIC and which are not partnered with a SAH or their CG - Sponsoring groups who wish to sponsor under the Joint Assistance Sponsorship (JAS) Program
+- Sponsorship Agreement Holders (SAH) and their Constituent Groups (CG) - Community Sponsor (CS): Organizations which do not have a sponsorship agreement with CIC and which are not partnered with a SAH or their CG - Sponsoring groups who wish to sponsor under the Joint Assistance Sponsorship (JAS) Program

 The other application kits may be obtained by visiting our website or by contacting the CIC Call Centre.
-See "How to Contact CIC" at the end of the guide.
+See "How to Contact CIC" at the end of this guide.